DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Method 1, shortcuts**

-_Note that this option is not currently available on macOS due to shadPS4 not exporting proper shortcuts files on this operating system at the time of writing._
+_Note that this option is not currently available on macOS due to shadPS4 not exporting proper shortcut files on this operating system at the time of writing._

 First install your games inside shadPS4, then right click on each entry and select _Create Shortcut_.
 On Windows this will create shortcuts with the .lnk extension and on Linux they will have the .desktop extension.